How To Highlight Alternate Rows In Google Sheets

 Method 1: Using Conditional Formatting

 One of the easiest ways to highlight alternate rows in Google Sheets is by using conditional formatting.
 This method allows you to apply a formatting rule to a range of cells based on a specific condition.
-(See Also: How To Do Anova Test On Google Sheets)
+(See Also: How To Create A Residual Plot In Google Sheets)

 Here’s how to do it: